 Or maybe yours don’t look particularly healthy, and you want to know what spoilage signs you should look out for.

-Like all other fruits, avocados do go bad.
-Unlike most other fruits, they are somewhat tricky to deal with.
-They have a short shelf life, and often it’s not super obvious if the avocado is ripe or not.
-Plus there are at least a few avocado cultivars available on the market, with slightly different characteristics when it comes to ripeness.
+Avocados are tricky to deal with.
+They have a short shelf life, and it’s often not apparent if an avocado is ripe or not.
+Plus, there are at least a few avocado cultivars available on the market, with slightly different characteristics.

 How to Store Avocados

 As long as your avocado is unripe, you should store it in a dry place at room temperature or slightly below.
 The pantry or a cabinet in the kitchen will do the job.

 Storing unripe avocados in the fridge is not a good idea, as the fruit likely won’t be able to ripen, will stay super firm and the specimen won’t reach its peak flavor profile.
 Keeping it in at room temperature is actually kind of a big deal.

 If you want to ripen the avocado faster, put it in a paper brown bag and close it.
 To speed things up, add a kiwi or an apple to that bag too.